ambica05/Driver-drowsiness-using-Opencv/README.md

 Example Images/Videos: Include a screenshot or a short video demo of the system in action.

-How to Find the Actual README:

-Visit the GitHub repository: Go to https://github.com/akshaybahadur21/Drowsiness_Detection.

 Look for the README.md file: The README file is usually displayed on the repository's main page.
 If you don't see it, click on "Code" and look for a file named README.md in the file list.

 Copy the content: Copy the contents of the README.md file.